 - Student away at school.
 If you have a college student who left home you could receive a discount on their insurance policy while they are away.

-These are just a few of the discounts that are not always advertised.
+These are just a few types of car insurance discounts that are not always advertised.
 Be sure to ask your insurance provider how you can get the lowest rates possible and don’t hesitate to shop around for better rates.